-Nevertheless, the fraction of primary goods invoiced in U.S. dollars continues to decline, whereas the fraction of machinery and other highly heterogeneous products traded in dollars in international trade increases.
-McKinnon (1979) argued that the home currency is selected for pricing highly heterogeneous goods.
-Consequently, the above-noted research on vehicle currency does not adequately explain the actual invoicing decision made, and this in turn makes it necessary to examine the choice of non-vehicle currency, i.e., the decision on which country's currency is chosen as the invoice currency in bilateral trade.
+Nevertheless, the fraction of primary goods invoiced in US dollars continues to decline, whereas the fraction of machinery and other highly heterogeneous products traded in US dollars is going up in the international trade.
+McKinnon (1979) argued that the home currency is selected for pricing highly heterogeneous goods.9 Consequently, the above-noted research on vehicle currency does not adequately explain the actual invoicing decision made, and this in turn makes it necessary to examine the choice of non-vehicle currency, i.e., the decision on which country's currency is chosen as the invoicing currency in bilateral trade.
 Regarding this point, Giovannini (1988) analyzed the currency choice made by a monopolistic exporting firm from the perspective of maximizing expected profits under uncertainty in exchange rate movements.
-He concluded that the choice of an invoice currency depended on the shape of the profit function.
-Since his research, there has been a large body of theoretical research on choosing the invoice currency from the perspective of maximizing expected profits.
+He concluded that the choice of an invoice currency depended on the shape of the profit function.10 Since his research, there has been a large body of theoretical research on choosing the invoice currency from the perspective of maximizing expected profits.